StackTips

 true

 Infinite loops are those loops that run infinitely without any breaking conditions.
-Some examples of consciously declaring infinite loop is:
+Some examples of consciously declaring an infinite loop are:

 Using For Loop: